Welcome to History 121.

 This course is an introduction to the history of the U.S. from the end of Reconstruction to the present.
 It will cover a wide range of topics organized around a few central themes.
 One: it will examine the changing dimensions of American identity, paying close attention to the roles of race, ethnicity, religion, region, class, politics, ideology, and gender in defining “American-ness.”
 Two: it will examine American capitalism, looking at it through the lens of industrial growth and decline, labor and immigration, the environment, consumerism, government power, and globalization.
 And, three: it will examine American power in the world, focusing on its rise in the late 19th century, on its uses from westward expansion through the recent wars in the Middle East, and on its meanings for American culture, politics, and society.

-To all of these ends, the course will draw upon traditional kinds of historical narratives.
-Yet, it will also incorporate mass media, technological innovation, popular entertainment, and material culture as a way to provide an updated version of the American history survey.
 Through lectures, readings, discussions, films, and exams, students will not only explore the changing contours of American life, but they will also have the opportunity to develop as writers, researchers, critical thinkers, and problem solvers.

 This website is designed as an interactive syllabus.
 Here you will find all the basics, including weekly schedules, assignment descriptions and due dates, and writing resources.
 Bookmark it, and use it in conjuction with iLearn.